alexanderholman-archive/Zoopla/README.md

 Part 2 of 3 is available as release v2.0.0

 ## Part 3
-Part 3 of 3 will be available as release v3.0.0
+Part 3 of 3 is available as release v3.0.0